 For over 35 years, Gaia has been at the forefront of struggles to defend and nurture Mother Earth alongside her best custodians- Indigenous Peoples and local communities.

-During this time we have supported many communities to revive their Earth-centred traditions and governance systems; elevated the voices of Earth defenders who need to be heard; built long-lasting and radical alliances for systemic change, and affected disruptive policy change from the village to international levels.
+During this time we have supported many communities to revive their Earth-centred traditions and governance systems; elevated the voices of Earth defenders who need to be heard; built long-lasting and radical alliances for systemic change, and effected disruptive policy change from the village to international levels.

 The stories and infographics below explore the impacts of this work so far.

-At the very heart of our work are our efforts to accompany and support local and Indigenous communities who are embarking on a journey to revive their traditional, Earth-centred governance systems and the ecosystems they rely upon.
+We accompany and support local and Indigenous communities who are embarking on a journey to revive their traditional, Earth-centred governance systems and the ecosystems they rely upon.

 The Indigenous Bagungu People are turning the tide on the destruction of colonialism.
 They are restoring their communities and their sacred homeland back to health.